Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_intermediate_2.rst

 ************************
 Classes from any package
 ************************
-In the previous sections custom classes to select were defined in the same python file where the ``LightningCLI`` class is run.
+In the previous sections, custom classes to select were defined in the same python file where the ``LightningCLI`` class is run.
 To select classes from any package by using only the class name, import the respective package:

 .. code:: python